 For 2021, all 4th and 5th Graders and their families are eligible for free access to National Parks through August 31, 2021.
 Check the Every Kid Outdoors website for details and to get your voucher.

 In the US, states have a changing patchwork of quarantine requirements, make sure you are allowed to cross state borders and check your legal requirements before you leave.
 The CDC Travel Planner is a good place to start.

 For example, In August of 2019, our county in Connecticut was cleared for travel to Vermont without quarantine.
 We had to self-certify at our hotel in Burlington that this was the case.
-A few weeks later, as the caseload around us rose, that status changed to red: Required 14-day Quarantine.
+As the caseload around us rose a few weeks later, that status changed to red: Required 14-day Quarantine.